Ben Garratt: Burton Albion

 After training with Shrewsbury Town and playing in pre-season for Bury, Garratt trained with Blackburn Rovers and then Port Vale at the start of the 2019–20 season.
 He then signed for Burton Albion in October 2019, making his Burton debut in an EFL Trophy tie against Mansfield Town on 12 November 2019.
-He was released by the club at the end of the 2022-23 season.
+He was released by the club at the end of the 2022–23 season.

 Nantwich Town

 On 22 February 2024, Garratt signed for Northern Premier League Division One West club Nantwich Town.
+He debuted two days later on 24 February during the 4–0 victory against Trafford.

+He retired at Nantwch Town on 16 June 2026 after making 108 appearances for the club across all competitions.

 International career

 Garratt won caps for England at under-17, under-18 and under-19 level, and was selected by head coach John Peacock for the 2011 UEFA European Under-17 Championship and 2011 FIFA U-17 World Cup squads.

 Style of play

 Garratt has been described as a very consistent goalkeeper.
 His major strengths are shot-stopping, agility, decision making and distribution.